Author: Dr. Jean-Paul Rodrigue

 D. Bunker fuel

 The bunker fuel market is experiencing significant changes as international regulations supported by the IMO (International Maritime Organization) impose restrictions limiting the sulfur content of bunker fuels, from 3.5% to 0.5%.
-This global implementation has been phased in since 2010 and became fully active in 2020.
-Existing regulation has pushed a shift to the use of low sulfur fuels, such as LNG, very-low sulfur fuel oil (VLSFO, maximum 0.5% sulfur), ultra-low sulfur fuel oil (ULSFO, max 0.1%), and low sulfur marine gas oil (LSMGO).
+This global implementation has been phased in since 2010 and became active in 2020.
+Existing regulation has pushed a shift to the use of low-sulfur fuels, such as LNG, low sulfur fuel oil (LSFO, maximum 0.5% sulfur), ultra-low sulfur fuel oil (ULSFO, max 0.1%), and low sulfur marine gas oil (LSMGO).
 Alternatively, shipowners can opt to install emission control devices such as scrubbers and selective catalytic reduction (SCR) systems.
-For the medium term, alternative ship fuels are being considered, such as hydrogen, ammonia, and biofuels.
+In the medium term, alternative ship fuels such as hydrogen, ammonia, and biofuels are being considered.
+This has also created a divergence in the shipping industry, with liners, particularly container shipping, more willing to invest in ships using alternative fuels.
+Since liner shipping is based on regular itineraries, bunkering with alternative fuels remains much easier than tramp shipping.
+The latter is much more reluctant to switch to alternative fuels since the itinerary is irregular and constantly changing.
+In this circumstance, finding a bunkering port would present a challenge.

 3. The Maritime Shipping of Energy